 SHANGHAI FASHION WEEK

 The international fashion week system is dominated by Europe, with designers from around the world clamoring to be a part of its establishment.
 However, Shanghai Fashion Week is increasingly positioning itself to become the next must-see in the international fashion week calendar.
 Alongside 100+ shows, there are around a dozen trade shows and showrooms operating during the fashion week, such as the Mode Shanghai trade show, Ontimeshow, Showroom Shanghai, DFO, Alter and Tube showrooms.
-An events program is yet to be announced; last season, the linep included a summit organized by The Business of Fashion, a talk series called Innovative Luxury Labs hosted by Kering, and launches and presentations by labels such as 3.1 Philip Lim, Ports 1961, Prada and more.
+An events program is yet to be announced; last season, the line-up included a summit organized by The Business of Fashion, a talk series called Innovative Luxury Labs hosted by Kering, and launches and presentations by labels such as 3.1 Philip Lim, Ports 1961, Prada and more.

 March 27 – April 3, 2018